-There are plenty of vegan shoe companies online, but they tend to focus on adult shoes.
-Even the high street brands that offer vegan alternatives, such as Doc Martens and Vans, only offer adult sizes.
-But don’t panic – we’ve given you a helping hand by putting together a list of vegan-friendly shoe retailers, that cater for little feet too.
+But don’t panic – we’ve given you a helping hand by putting together a list of vegan-friendly shoe retailers that cater for little feet too.

-Unfortunately, even leather-free shoes have an environmental impact.
-They’re usually made from PU (Polyurethane) along with polyester or nylon, which are manufactured using toxic products.
-Many companies are making big efforts to minimise the impact, by using polyurethane (PU) instead of the traditionally used and more toxic PVC.
-They also now tend to use water-based rather than toxic solvents to bond the PU with the fabric of the shoes.
+Even leather-free shoes have an environmental impact.
+They’re usually made from PU (polyurethane) along with polyester or nylon, which are manufactured using toxic products.
+Many companies are making big efforts to minimise the impact, by using polyurethane instead of the traditionally used and more toxic PVC.
+They now tend to use water-based rather than toxic solvents to bond the PU with the fabric of the shoes.

 If you’re concerned about the environmental impact of non-leather options, head to your local charity shop to see if it stocks any vegan-friendly shoes.
 You can grab yourself a bargain as well as helping to reduce waste and animal cruelty.